HSBC considers selling its Singapore insurance business

 SINGAPORE - HSBC Holdings is exploring options for its insurance unit in Singapore

-The bank and a financial adviser are working on a review of HSBC Life (Singapore), which could be valued at more than US$1 billion (S$1.29 billion) in a transaction, the people said, asking not to be identified because the information is private.
+The bank and a financial adviser are working on a review of HSBC Life (Singapore), which could be valued at more than US$1 billion (S$1.29 billion) in a transaction, the people said.
 Other insurers and investment firms have shown early interest, they said.

 Considerations are preliminary and no final decision has been made, the people said.